skyvers/Aged-care/readme.md

 In [Foundry](https://foundry.skyve.org/foundry/), you will use a point-and-click interface to define:

-- ‘documents’ representing facilities, residents, and assessments
+- ‘documents’ representing Facilities, Fesidents, and Assessments
 - data ‘attributes’ that need to be recorded for each different document type
 - relationships between different types of documents (e.g. each resident belongs to one facility; each resident has many assessments)